LLabsGames/heroku-buildpack/README.md

 # Heroku buildpack: swift

-This is a Heroku buildpack for Swift apps that are powered by the Swift Package Manager.
+This is a Heroku buildpack for Swift Heroku hosted apps that are powered by the Swift Package Manager.

 ## Usage